 After downloading and installing Afterburner, open the utility.
 It should look like this:

-Clock and memory speeds are listed to the left, with voltage and temperature to the right.
+Clock and memory speeds are listed on the left, with voltage and temperature on the right.
 All the adjustable functions are centered between these two.
-At the bottom, the temperature is plotted over time, which is helpful in identifying thermal spikes and measuring how effective fan profiles are.
+At the bottom, the temperature is plotted over time, which helps identify thermal spikes and measure how effective fan profiles are.

 Lowering the target voltage of a GPU is known as undervolting and is often done alongside underclocking for maximum efficacy.

 Once a core clock (and voltage, if desired) amount is specified, click the checkmark towards the bottom right to apply the changes.

 Underclocking a GPU should theoretically translate to a cooler card, but almost always not as cool as it could be.
 That’s why it’s worth the trouble to set a custom fan curve.
 Click the gear icon underneath the fan speed slider to access the settings.
 From there, go to the fan tab.

 A 1:1 fan curve looks something like this and will make sure that the card is running as cool as possible.
 Granted, a 1:1 curve is a bit aggressive and can be too loud for some.
 Feel free to play around with whatever ratio strikes the best thermal/audible balance.

 The easiest way to test for stability is to run a game or an application while monitoring temperature, clock rates, and voltage.
 If you experience crashes, adjust the clock rate (and voltage if necessary), and repeat the process until the lowest possible underclock is achieved.